-Allan Fraser was born in St. Stephen in 1948 and is a folk musician and songwriter.
-During the late 1960s and early 1970s, he was part of Fraser & DeBolt (along with Daisy DeBolt), and released two albums with Columbia Records.
+Born in St. Stephen in 1948, Allan Fraser is a folk musician and songwriter.
+In the late 1960s and early 1970s, he formed a duo called Fraser & DeBolt with Daisy DeBolt, and they released two albums under Columbia Records.

-Allan Fraser lived in Montreal from 1994 with the artist Donna Louthood, until her death in 2011.
-He has three grown children: folk singer Kaya Fraser, Jade Fraser, and Simon Fraser, who is also a musician.
+Allan Fraser lived in Montreal from 1994 with artist Donna Louthood until her death in 2011.
+He has three grown children: Kaya Fraser, Jade Fraser, and Simon Fraser, who is also a musician.